Abhijeetbyte/LaxDoc/README.md

 - Option to index/search previously generated documents.

-- Option to index/search  standard/template type files.
+- Option to index/search  standard/template files.

 - Option to regenerate the original document at any time.
 If the template and main contents files have not been deleted.